badabing2005/PixelFlasher/README.md

 ![Image of PixelFlasher GUI](/images/advanced-options.png)
 ![Image of PixelFlasher GUI](/images/advanced-gui.png)

-In this mode the following additional options are exposed, below notes are more for enumeration than a guide, as they should be trivial and obvious to an expert.
+In this mode the following additional options are exposed (green bounding boxes), below notes are more for enumeration than a guide, as they should be trivial and obvious to an expert.

 1. Option to Change the Active Slot (the inactive slot is automatically selected).
 Option to reboot to Recovery.
 2. Options to Lock / Unlock bootloader, Option to disable Magisk modules when bootlooping.
 3. Apply Custom ROM.
 This replaces the factory ROM image with the selected file.
-This is still part of the package preparation stage.
+PixelFlasher extracts `boot.img` from the ROM image and displays below for selection or patching.
 Please make sure to read the documentation of the chosen ROM, as each custom ROM instructions could be different.
 To be clear, this is what PixelFlasher does internally when this mode is selected, please understand it, and don't use it if the selected ROM guide does not fit the bill.
 You've been warned!
     - Keeps stock bootloader and radio images.
     - Replaces the stock ROM image with the selected custom ROM image.
     - Flashes in the chosen `Flash Mode` just like a stock image, i.e. bootloader, custom ROM and radio images in the original order that they were in the stock firmware.
     - Patching `boot.img` can be performed if the option is selected.
+You can select any of the listed `boot.img`.
     - Flash Mode is similar to basic flash mode described above in step 7.
-4. Custom Flash. select this to switch from flashing a package file to flashing a single file.
+4. Custom Flash. select this to switch from flashing a Factory Image to flashing a single file.
 5. Browse to select a a valid image file (.img or .zip).
 Choose the dropdown to select image type.
     - boot (can be flashed to Live or boot) - Expected file type .img